julius-kraatz/JsonParser/README.md

 JsonParserUnterminatedException is thrown whenever an unterminated Object or Array is encountered, i.e. the end of the token list was reached before the closing bracket.

+### System.Text.Json.Serializer Compatibility
+The built-in System.Text.Json functionality can be used to serialize the output JsonParser.Value to a readable syntax tree.
+The following steps have been taken to ensure that the syntax tree is printed in the right way:
+#### ValueOutputConverter
+The ValueOutputConverter is a custom System.Text.Json.Serialization.JsonConverter.
+It makes sure that any JsonParser.Value is printed as object.
+This means that any properties of derived classes will be printed too, which is the intended outcome.
+#### Property Order
+The description of a JsonParser.Value ("Desc") has received the lowest JsonPropertyOrder to make sure that is is printed before any properties of derived classes.
+This helps with readability.